qwx9/strangepg/README.md

 (improvements underway), the initial plot looks... underwhelming.

 Less major bugs:
-- strawk still uses too much memory and its language is very limited
+- strawk could still use less memory and be faster; its language is very limited
 - Layouting currently doesn't place some of the nodes nicely;
 many plots look ugly by default but can be fixed by just moving the nodes around.
 - 3d navigation is a kludge on top of 2d navigation